-Pancreatic cancer occurs when the cells within the tissues of the pancreas become cancerous.
+Pancreatic cancer occurs when abnormal cells within the pancreas form a tumor.
 The disease forms in one of two different types of glands: exocrine (glands that make enzymes to aid digestion) and endocrine (hormone-making glands).
-Exocrine tumors comprise about 96 percent of pancreatic cancer cases.
-The prognosis and treatment of endocrine cancers of the pancreas vary from the more common exocrine cancers because they may have different causes, symptoms, and treatment methods.
+Exocrine tumors comprise about 94 percent of pancreatic cancer cases.
+The prognosis and treatment of endocrine cancers of the pancreas vary from the more common exocrine cancers because they may have different causes, growth characteristics, symptoms, and treatment methods.

-- Pancreatic cancer ranks as the fourth deadliest cancer in the United States after cancers of the lung, colon, and breast.
+- Pancreatic cancer ranks as the third deadliest cancer in the United States after cancers of the lung and colon.

-- Age: The risk of developing pancreatic cancer increases with age, with nearly all patients diagnosed after age 45, and about two out of three people are at least 65 years old.
+- Age: The risk of pancreatic cancer increases with age, with nearly all patients diagnosed after age 45, and about two out of three people are 65 years of age or older.
 The average age at diagnosis is 71.

-- Race: African Americans face a higher risk of pancreatic cancer than do whites.
+- Race: Ashkenazi Jews and African Americans face a higher risk of pancreatic cancer than Caucasians.

 - Tobacco: People who smoke cigarettes are approximately twice as likely to have pancreatic cancer.
 Using smokeless tobacco products or smoking cigars or pipes also increases risk.